DJS PHOTOGRAPHY

 This top photo is from the Forest of Dean in late July.
 In summer the birds stay in pairs for breeding.
 By the winter the linnets congregate into flocks.
 The lower photo only captures a small portion of the total flock of maybe a thousand or more linnets.
 Linnets are typically gregarious outside of the breeding season and congregate in open country.
 They are often depicted in bird guides as flocks in the snow but the reality of this has become very rare.
 This picture perhaps captures a memory of those winter flocks.

-Also see: Hawfinch, Siskin
+Also see: Hawfinch, Siskin, Crossbill

 back to Birds Gallery